 - Mix the above together.
 Pat dry a 3lb boneless center cut pork loin roast.
 Drizzle olive oil over roast (both sides).3 lb center cut pork roast, olive oil

-- Mix herbs, lemon and seasoning in a bowl together.3 Tablespoons fresh rosemary, 1 teaspoon chives, 1 ½ teaspoon dried thyme, 6-8 cloves garlic, 1 T salt, 2 teaspoons black pepper, 1 lemon
+- Mix herbs, lemon and seasoning in a bowl together.3 Tablespoons fresh rosemary, 1 teaspoon chives, 1 ½ teaspoon dried thyme, 6-8 cloves garlic, 1 Tablespoon kosher salt, 2 teaspoons black pepper, 1 lemon

 - Pat herb mixture all over all sides of the roast.
 Add to a shallow baking pan (I used rectangular smaller Apilco).
-Place in a preheated 375˚ oven for a ½ hour then lower the heat to 350˚ and finish cooking until a meat thermometer reads 130-135˚ for medium rare, 145˚ for medium, 155-160˚ for medium well.
+Place in a preheated 375˚ oven for a 1/2 hour then lower the heat to 350˚ and finish cooking until a meat thermometer reads 130-135˚ for medium rare, 145˚ for medium, 155-160˚ for medium well.
+It will be about 2 hours or so before resting.

 - Spoon gravy at the bottom of a serving platter and fan pieces of pork on top.